AI Governance Startup Funding 2025-2026

 This market map, featured in our AI governance market deck, highlights top companies and startups in the AI governance market

-The table below lists every disclosed equity round raised by pure-play AI governance companies between May 2025 and April 2026.
-We count as "pure-play" AI governance companies those focused on AI governance platforms, AI compliance tools, AI audit software, AI policy enforcement, AI assurance services, or governance evidence tools for AI systems.
+The table below lists every disclosed equity round raised by pure-play AI governance companies between July 2025 and June 2026.
+We count as “pure-play” AI governance companies those focused on helping organizations manage, demonstrate, and continuously enforce accountability, compliance, and risk controls for AI systems across their lifecycle.

 Each row shows the company, what it does, its category, the deal date, the funding stage, the round size, the region, the main investors, and the announcement source.
-For a wider view of how AI governance fits inside the broader AI infrastructure and trust opportunity, we cover it in our AI Governance market deck.
+For a wider view of how this market is developing, we cover it in our AI governance market report.

 | Company | What they do | Category | Date | Stage | Deal size | Region | Main investors | Source |